roum02/roum02/README.md

 <p>
 Hello!
 I'm a frontend developer with over 3 years of experience.
 One of my goals is to really understand the services I’m working on and make them better.
 <!-- I’m passionate about improving services, and I’ve contributed to streamlining processes in my previous projects. -->
-Lately, I've been focusing on expanding my skills beyond just frontend development, with the goal of creating services that bring joy and fun to users.
+Lately, I've been focusing on expanding my skills beyond just frontend development, with the goal of creating services that bring joy and fun to users.
 I love coming up with cool ideas and turning them into something real.

 For the past couple of years, I've been running study groups to share knowledge, and I'm also actively involved in developer communities to keep myself motivated and continue growing.